marianefanelli/ninjaOneChallenge/README.md

 ## Project Organization
 * cypress/e2e: Folder that contains the files with the test scenarios
 * cypress/support: Folder containing files with custom commands used in tests and support configuration files
+* cypress/fixtures: Folder that contains the file with the data used in the tests

 ## Thank you!